 We recommend you only transfer points if you know exactly how you plan on using them.
-If you calculate the point value, after transfer, it find it to be less than $0.01 per point, you are better off holding on to your Ultimate Rewards points.
+If you calculate the point value, after transfer, it finds it to be less than $0.01 per point, you are better off holding on to your Ultimate Rewards points.
 You can pay for the booking, and use your UR points retroactively as statement credit to pay for the purchase – this will result in a much better value.

 How Does the Chase Sapphire Preferred® Card Compare Against Other Credit Cards?

 To get an idea of how the Chase Sapphire Preferred® Card performs against the competition, we have put together the following side-by-side comparisons to other leading travel rewards cards.

 Chase Sapphire Preferred® Card vs Capital One Venture Rewards Credit Card

 Chase Sapphire Preferred® Card vs American Express® Gold Card

 The American Express® Gold Card earns its users a Earn 4X Membership Rewards® Points on Restaurants worldwide, including takeout and delivery.
 Additionally, earn 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per calendar year in purchases, then 1X), and 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com.
 In stark contrast, the Chase Sapphire Preferred® Card offers 2 points per dollar spent on a far broader "travel" category, which includes hotels and taxis.
 Another important thing to note: membership rewards points earned with the American Express® Gold Card are generally worth less than the points you earn with the Chase Sapphire Preferred® Card.
 Therefore, travelers will likely be better off with the Chase Sapphire Preferred® Card.
 However, the American Express® Gold Card is our recommended card for people who spend more on dining than they do on travel.

 Chase Sapphire Preferred® Card vs United℠ Explorer Card